The Sezon Museum of Contemporary Art is currently closed until April 2026 (scheduled) due to facility renovations and garden maintenance.

 This artwork is at Sezon Museum of Modern Art, Karuizawa.
 This artwork shocked me when I discovered it at the museum for the first time in 2022.
-When I first saw the space, I was surprised by the power that filled the space.
+When I first saw the space, I surprised the power that filled the space.

-I had seen and admired Anselm Kiefer’s paintings at other museum, so I was aware of the artist.
+I had no idea what the artworks were about.
+There was a name of “Anselm Keifer” on the plate.
+I had seen and admired Anselm Kiefer’s paintings at other museum, so I was aware of him.
 However when I discovered this artwork, I realized once again how great Anselm Kiefer is.

 The subject is the women who died in disgrace during the French Revolution.
 It seems that there is a meaning in mourning for these women.

-Around the time of the French Revolution (1789-1799), women were still in a weak position and supporting men was considered a virtue.
+Around the time of the French Revolution (1789-1799), women were still in a weak position and supporting men was a virtue.
 This artwork must have expressed the meaning of noting that there were women who were not there, and of not forgetting the fact that in the past, women were treated harshly.

 In addition to “Revolutionary Women,” there are two other artworks by Anselm Kiefer at this museum.